Daily Houserule tweets: December 2022

 2022-12-10: Yesterday’s entry noted difficult Touch rolls to detect dangers via ground or wall vibrations.

-How about a more universal take?
-Maybe a Per roll with mods like these:
+But how about a more universal take?
+Maybe a Per roll that anyone can try, with mods like these:

 • Acute Touch: +Level